 Other products to avoid:

 No single product is 100% effective when you are dealing with a parasite that has 4 life stages which are spent on and off the cat.
 Used in combination with one another, natural products can be effective.

-I am always over-cautious when providing advise on this site and have omitted some products which you may see elsewhere, especially essential oils.
+I am always over-cautious when providing advice on this site and have omitted some products which you may see elsewhere, especially essential oils.
 We must remember that these products are high concentrations of chemicals.
 While it no doubt isn’t an issue that your cat fell asleep on the lavender bush, or licked a slice of lemon, it is completely different when adding these concentrated oils to the fur and skin, which are absorbed and ingested.
 I prefer to err on the side of caution.

 If you are having problems with fleas and have tried natural products, it may be time to bring out the big guns and use a veterinary prescribed flea control product.
 We all want the best for our pets, and many pet owners worry about the over-use of chemicals, but fleas are extremely irritating to cats, especially those who suffer from flea allergies.
 I have had the best success with tablets (Comfortis), having tried almost all topical flea treatments on one of my cats who suffered from severe flea allergy dermatitis.